Awards & grants

 Financial suppport for graduate students

 The university and School offer, on a competitive basis, a limited number of scholarships, teaching assistantships, and research assistantships.
-If you submit your application by January 15 and indicate interest in financial aid in your initial application, you are automatically considered for all types of assistance.
+Submit your application by December 1 to be automatically considered for all types of assistance.

 Fountain Graduate Fellowships

 The Fountain School of Performing Arts offers a limited number of Fountain Graduate Fellowships to incoming MA students who demonstrate excellence in academic scholarship.
 Candidates are required to have a minimum A- GPA, equivalent to a Dalhousie GPA of 3.7.
-All applicants who have applied by January 15 will be considered.
-For further information, please contact Estelle Joubert (Graduate Coordinator) at firstname.lastname@example.org.
+All applicants who have applied by December 1 will be considered.
+For further information, please contact the Associate Director, Graduate Studies & Research at email@example.com.

 The Faculty of Graduate Studies Conference Travel Grant